fernowj1/media-controls-for-all/README.md

 Add animated SVG of showing how to do this
 -->

-By default, this program will stop running after log-out, and will require you to click on it each time you log-in to utilize its features.
-If you want to run this program automatically every time you log-in, go to the Windows tray menu, right click on the *Media Controls for All* logo, and click "Configure Automatic Startup".
+When you run the program, it will prompt you if you want it to automatically start or not after log-in.
+To change this setting, go to the Windows tray menu, right click on the *Media Controls for All* logo, and click "Configure Automatic Startup".